pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 ##### getOneRequired()
 This method gets a required component reference that matches a specified locator and throws a ReferenceException when no reference is found.
-In the following example, we request and obtain the service component.
+In the following example, we request and obtain the controller component.

 {{< tabsection >}}
   Not available